maurer2/typescript-improvements-slides/slides/chapters/react-and-tsx.md

 ### Deprecate props

-TypeScript's `never` type can be used to hard deprecate component props.
+TypeScript's `never` type can be used to deprecate component props.
 Trying to use the deprecated prop, will result in a type error.
 Alternatively a soft deprecation can be achieved by using the JSDoc deprecated tag, e.g. `@deprecated Please use newProp instead`.

 ```ts